samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.md

 Because even as AI floods our feeds and mimics creativity with uncanny fluency, something essential still holds.
 The art that lingers and truly moves us, carries a tension, a trace, a humanness, a lived-in intentionality – that machines can’t replicate.
 And somewhere, deep down, *we* know the difference.

 That’s what unsettles me.
-And maybe, that’s also what reassures me.
+And maybe, in a naive way, that’s also what reassures me, and makes me hopeful about humanity *feeling* enough to not devalue art.

 Because for all its exciting progress, maybe AI will always fall short of that final frame: the breath before a character speaks, the pause that tells a story without words.
 That's why only Miyazaki can make us feel what Ghibli movies do and AI can only lean into that nostalgia as a commodity.